-Student Engagement in the Middle Years of Schooling (Years 7-10): A Literature Review
+Student Engagement in the Middle Years of Schooling (Years 7-10)

 Research undertaken in New Zealand and other countries consistently suggests that student engagement in school and learning decreases during the middle years of schooling.
 The aim of this literature review, which was undertaken by Evaluation Associates and Massey University on behalf of the Ministry of Education, was to explore the relationship between academic engagement and student achievement and what can be done to raise levels of engagement in New Zealand schools.